johannlilly/youtube_decypher-media_ethereum-dapp/README.md

 ### state order using modifiers

 We don't want to change state out of order, or when certain conditions haven't yet been met.
 Use a modifier.
 A *modifier* is a way for you to put reusable code into function definitions that can ensure some sort of data is valid before proceeding with the function.

+When writing the code for a modifier, when you include *_;* in a code block, you are saying to delegate to the function that uses this modifier.
+Think, replace *_;* with the definition of the function.